jaycody/web-app-tests/README.md

 ###3.1 The Test Plan
 ####3.1.1 Objective
+- Continuously verify Homejoy webapp functionality.
-Continuously verify and validate that the Homejoy webapp functions according to specifications and requirements.
+- Validate Homejoy webapp specifications and requirements.
-#####3.1.2 Scope
+####3.1.2 Scope
 This test plan covers basic UI and DB functionality as would be required for general user scenarios within a wide variety of environments and platforms.

 #####**In-Scope:**